"From birth to age 18, a girl needs good parents;

 The L.A.
 Times said that “Autumn Browne directs with tenderness and interesting insights” in reviewing her directorial debut of “Rain” at the Theatre District.
 She has directed or produced productions at The Theater District, Costa Mesa Playhouse, The Laguna Playhouse, Chance Theatre, and The Grand Central Art Center.
 For her production of the comedy melodrama “Pure As The Driven Snow”, the Palos Verdes Players Theatre nominated and awarded Miss Browne “Best Director 1998-1999”.

 On July 22, 1999 Autumn married playwright Michael C. Buss, formerly of the United Kingdom.
 They met in April 1998 when he hired her for the New Voices Playwrights Workshop.
 In December 1998 Autumn directed his holiday play "Promises", and following a whirlwind romance they married in Idyllwild, California.
-Michael and Autumn now reside in West Floral Park, Santa Ana, with two cats, one dog, and the occasional possum.
+Michael and Autumn now reside in West Floral Park, Santa Ana, with theit two dogs, Molly and Bella.
+The many cats that filled the house some years ago are all now on a higher plane.

 We need more stuff here ...